 The mound is the oldest construction in Tromsø

 The mound, on which the house is built, is much older.
 It is usually dated to the 13th century, although it is not mentioned in any written records.
-A ring-shipped earthwork, it was at the time surrounded by the sea, with only a little mote on the western side.
-Although the records are absent, one often sees the little fortress at a part of the conflict between the Kingdom of Norway and the Republic of Novgorod in the late Middle Ages.
+A circular earthwork, it was at the time surrounded by the sea, with only a little moat on the western side.
+Although the records are lacking, one often sees the little fortress at a part of the conflict between the Kingdom of Norway and the Republic of Novgorod in the late Middle Ages.
 The cannons were placed there during the Napoleonic wars.
 The big elm trees are surprising in this sub-arctic climate.

 The Polar Museum is a well-preserved warehouse